 At the beginning of the 20th century, Queen Maria Cristina from Austria installed her summer court at the Miramar Palace causing a flood of casinos, hotels and theatres which transformed San Sebastian into a getaway for the nobles.

-There are French-style palaces which have been converted into apartment buildings and over 100 different types of street lamps, many of which are reminiscent of Paris.
+There are French-style palaces that have been converted into apartment buildings and over 100 different types of street lamps, many of which are reminiscent of Paris.

-The most luxurious hotel in town, the Westin Maria Cristina, is a historical building with elaborate chandeliers and plush antique furniture.
-It has an impressive list of celebrity guests from Mata Hari to John Malkovich.
+The most luxurious hotel in town, the Hotel Maria Cristina, is located in a historical building with elaborate chandeliers and plush antique furniture.
+Of course, over the years, the hotel has had an impressive list of celebrity guests from Mata Hari to John Malkovich.